-cpatpa gives PIP a team layer between users and the org
+cpatpa adds a workspaces layer between users and the organisation

 multi-tenantcompliance